sani-coop/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 =========================================================

 You can use the advanced editor to identify the elements of a numerical input problem with OLX.
-For more information, see :ref:`Checkbox Problem XML`.
+For more information, see :ref:`Numerical Input Problem XML`.

 .. include:: ../../../shared/exercises_tools/Section_advanced_editor.rst